Skerries Harps GAA

 Skerries Harps is a Gaelic Athletic Association club based in Skerries, County Dublin, Ireland, playing Gaelic football, hurling and camogie.
 The club is located on the Dublin Road in Skerries with a main pitch and club house at this location.
 The club has just under 40 teams competing at all levels in football, hurling, camogie and ladies football.
 The club plays at senior level in football and camogie, intermediate level in ladies football and junior hurling.
-Current president is John Clinton and the club Chairman is Niall Murphy.